apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**See South Fork Fire images near Ruidoso**
+**NASA Rover Discovers Strange Stones, Never Before Seen on Mars**

-You can read more about it [here](https://www.elpasotimes.com/picture-gallery/news/2024/06/18/images-of-south-fork-fire-near-ruidoso/74136353007/).
+You can read more about it [here](https://futurism.com/the-byte/nasa-rover-stones-never-seen-mars).

 ## Requirements
 - Python 3.8